wildlink/wildlink-api-js/README.md

 JavaScript Client Library for working with Wildfire/Wildlink APIs client side.
 Convert product and brand links into affiliate versions to generate revenue.
 Learn more at https://www.wildlink.me/.

+## Disclaimer

+THIS PROJECT IS DEPRECATED AND NO LONGER PUBLICLY SUPPORTED

 ## Requirements

 - package manager: npm or yarn